ducdmd152/gift-hommie-winforms/README.md

 ## Description

  - A simple desktop app that offers basic purchasing flow like shopping and manages orders/products.
- - The system supports the basic functions of an e-commerce app for 4 actors: CUSTOMER, SHIPPER, STAFF & ADMIN.
+ - The system supports the basic functions of an e-commerce app for 4 actors:
+ 	- CUSTOMER
+  	- SHIPPER
+   	- STAFF
+   	- ADMIN.

 ## Technology